umhau/PXEN/README.md

 Also, try using guix.
 I think it would make a lot of things way easier. https://news.ycombinator.com/item?id=25187576 https://hpc.guix.info/blog/2017/11/installing-guix-on-a-cluster/

+## USB passthrough

+https://wiki.xenproject.org/wiki/Xen_USB_Passthrough There are two general methods for passing through individual host devices to a guest.
+The first is via an emulated USB device controller; the second is PVUSB.
+Additionally, there are two ways to add USB devices to a guest: via the config file at domain creation time, and via hot-plug while the VM is running.

-Could also be interesting to share USB devices over the network. http://usbip.sourceforge.net/
+Could be interesting to share USB devices over the network. http://usbip.sourceforge.net/

 ### console interfaces